Print | Email | PDF

 In any case, enjoy these two videos from NBC.
 Thank you for your attention.

-One response to “Tina Fey, Sarah Palin and the power of satire”
+One thought on “Tina Fey, Sarah Palin and the power of satire”

 Reply: Thanks for your comment, Joe.
 All the best!